sekantsec/sekantsec.github.io/_posts/2025-07-27-power-browser-based-phishing-detection.md

 ---
 layout: post
-title:  "The Power of Browser-Based Phishing Detection"
+title:  "Rethinking Phishing Defense: Intelligence in the Browser, Not the Cloud"
-excerpt: Overview of browser-based phishing detection and how it compares to traditional defenses
+excerpt: Learn what it means to embed intelligence in the browser for phishing detection, and how it stacks up against traditional defenses.
-date:   2025-07-27 10:31:00 +0530
+date:   2025-08-27 22:00:00 +0530
 tags: browser phishing detection
 published: true
 ---